ispyb/py-ispyb-ui/documentation/docs/index.md

 # What is py-ispyb-ui?

 ` py-ispyb-ui` is the project name for a web user interface for ISPyB (Information System for Protein Xtal beamlines).
-It is React application.
+It is a React application.

 ## Main differences between py-ispyb-ui and EXI2